mzollin/CloudInf_restconf/README.md

+# CloudInf RESTCONF Automation
 # Introduction
 Configuring all your network devices one by one over the command line interface can be tedious.
-Spare your fingers and enable automation by using this model based approach which allows you to automatically provision all your devices using a Python script and configuration files.
+Spare your fingers and enable automation by using this model based approach which allows you to automatically provision all your devices using the RESTCONF protocol with a Python script and configuration files.

 ## Setup
 - Install Python > 3.6 and pip